Luffy7854/1st-Project/README.md

 If some toursits want to, they can also use another environment which allow clojure program.

 To use this simple chatbot.
-   - First you have to say "hello"
+   - First you have to write "hello"
-   - Then talk with the chatbot and ask your question with keywords
+   - Then write with the chatbot and write your question with keywords
-   - if you have any other question about keywords you can say "HELP"
+   - if you have any other question about keywords you can write "HELP"
    - At the end, when you get all the informations the program closes with "program finish..." .